andrewcharnley/nordic-nrf52-lcd2004-HD447780-i2c-async/README.md

+DO NOT USE - use DOGM204-A instead.
+It doesn't have any of the HD447780 problems.

 Nordic NRF52 LCD driver (1602, 2004 etc) for HD447780 and I2C piggyback.

 A problem with the I2C piggyback is timing between data and commands which is normally resolved